 Department of Early Childhood & Childhood Education

 We believe that the early years of a child's education are important and formative experiences that will serve as the basis and determine so much about a student’s overall success.
-At Mercy College you will learn the skills to make sure your students get the best start on their education.
+At Mercy University you will learn the skills to make sure your students get the best start on their education.

 Five Year B.S./M.S.
 Teacher Education Program

 Interested in becoming a teacher?
 Take a look at our B.S./M.S.
 Dual Degree Program which allows students interested in the teaching profession to earn both a bachelor’s and master’s degree at an accelerated pace.